data-mechanics/course-2016-fal-proj/ggelinas/README.md

 With these results, we can conclude that there is a small correlation between crime rates and property value.
 Furthermore we can also see that hospital locations are located near areas of crime.
 Future work would involve adding more crime data into the correlation algorithm.
-We were unable to add in other crime sets into the database.
 In addition to adding more crime data from previous years, the data set currently being used is constantly updating with information.
-It would interesting to see the development of property value and crimes over time.
-As for hospital locations, future analysis could involve performing the correlation equation between hospitals and low income areas.
+It would interesting to see the relationship between property value and crimes over time.
+As for hospital locations, additional analysis could involve performing the correlation equation between hospitals and low income areas in order to see if there is a relationship between them.

 ##References
 City of Boston Data: https://data.cityofboston.gov/